wp-plugins/child-theme-configurator/readme.txt

 8. Click "Generate Child Theme Files."

 If you are loading an existing child theme and checked "Backup Stylesheet," the Child Theme Configurator will create a backup of your existing stylesheet in the theme directory.

-If you checked "Scan Parent Theme for additional stylesheets," the "@import" tab will appear automatically.
-Important: Any additional stylesheets are added as imports here.
-If your theme has a "right-to-left" stylesheet, it will appear here as well.
-Remove any @import statements that are not needed by the front end, such as admin or configuration stylesheets.

 == Override Parent Styles ==